oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 In this lab, you will:

-* Create a sample customer data and create a function to update the order status.
+* Review the sample customer data and create a PL/SQL function to update the order status.
-* Register a tool that updates return status in the database.
+* Create a tool that uses that function to update the return status in the database.
 * Create a task that coordinates the return action.
-* Define a Customer Agent that collects details and calls the task.
+* Create a customer agent that defines the persona/role of the customer return agent.
-* Assemble a Return Agency Team and run it using natural language prompt.
+* Create an agent team and run it from the SQL command line, providing responses the agent’s questions.
-* Use DBMS\_CLOUD\_AI\_AGENT.RUN\_TEAM function to run a multi‑step interaction.
+* Use DBMS\_CLOUD\_AI\_AGENT.RUN\_TEAM function to run a multi step interaction.

 ### Prerequisites